 Is the change important to the Credit Union?

-Board members, at the time of election or appointment, or within a reasonable time thereafter (not to exceed six months), must have at least a working familiarity with basic finance and accounting practices, including the ability to read and understand the Credit Union’s balance sheet and income statement and to ask, as appropriate, substantive questions of management and the internal and external auditors.
+Board members, at the time of election or appointment, or within a reasonable time thereafter (not to exceed six months), must have at least a working familiarity with the credit union’s succession plan and basic finance and accounting practices, including the ability to read and understand the Credit Union’s balance sheet and income statement and to ask, as appropriate, substantive questions of management and the internal and external auditors.

-Board members who were elected or appointed who do not possess the requisite financial skills have six months from election or appointment date to obtain them.
+Board members who were elected or appointed and do not possess the requisite financial skills have six months from the election or appointment date to obtain them.

 Board members who already understand their Credit Union’s financial statements and risk controls will not have to do anything further to meet the financial requirements of NCUA’s Directors’ Duties Rule.